 Teachers, and those designing to teach, will receive special attention from thorough and experienced teachers in those studies which Examining Boards make essential to a thorough professional education.
-Regular work will be given in Methods of Teaching, and in the Art of School Management, whereby students may be better prepared for good and successful work in their own school rooms.
-Certificates will be given to those completing the Normal Course.
-For further information see remarks under Normal Course.
+Regular work will be given in Methods of Teaching, and in the Art of School Management, whereby students may be better prepared for good and successful work in their own school-rooms.
+Certificates of proficiency will be given.

-MUSIC AND ART.
+MUSIC.

-For the benefit of those who desire to pursue vocal or instrumental Music or Art in addition to their college work thoroughly competent instructors are provided.
+For the benefit of those who desire to pursue Vocal or Instrumental Music in addition to their college work, thoroughly competent instructors are provided.